nikkuexe/docker-magento-wordpress/README.md

 ### Expected Use

 > The goal of this repo is to quickly spin up Docker images for development in Magento 1.8.1 - 1.9.x.
 It's not intended for production deployment.

-> This repo is only for Magento 1.x.
-If you are looking for Magento 2.x, check out [alexcheng1982/docker-magento2](https://github.com/alexcheng1982/docker-magento2).
+This repo is only for Magento 1.x.
+If you are looking for Magento 2.x, check out the work of [alexcheng1982/docker-magento2](https://github.com/alexcheng1982/docker-magento2).

 #### Credit